Xhosa people: Art

 Traditional crafts include bead-work, weaving, woodwork and pottery.

 Traditional music features drums, rattles, whistles, flutes, mouth harps, and stringed-instruments and especially group singing accompanied by hand clapping.
 There are songs for various ritual occasions; one of the best-known Xhosa songs is a wedding song called "Qongqothwane", performed by Miriam Makeba as "Click Song #1".
 Besides Makeba, several modern groups record and perform in Xhosa.

-Missionaries introduced the Xhosa to Western choral singing.
+Missionarres introduced the Xhosa to Western choral singing.
 "Nkosi Sikelel' iAfrika", part of the National anthem of South Africa is a Xhosa hymn written in 1897 by Enoch Sontonga.

 The first newspapers, novels, and plays in Xhosa appeared in the 19th century, and Xhosa poetry is also gaining renown.

 Several films have been shot in the Xhosa language.
 U-Carmen eKhayelitsha is a modern remake of Bizet's 1875 opera Carmen.
 It is shot entirely in Xhosa, and combines music from the original opera with traditional African music.
 It takes place in the Cape Town township of Khayelitsha.
 The movie Black Panther also features the Xhosa language.